It’s no secret that video has gained popularity in recent years to become a staple of the online world.

 Mark Zuckerberg predicted that by 2021 Facebook could be predominantly video content.
 Other social platforms such as Instagram have also made the move to include more video content with the launch of IGTV this year.

 So what does this mean for digital marketing?

 Content marketing is an important component of any good marketing plan.
 A good content strategy delivers what consumers want, how and when they want it and people increasingly want to consume information in video format.

 Video marketing is a powerful way to communicate with your audience and build lasting relationships with your consumers, according to Hubspot:

 - 53% of people want to see more video content from marketers

-- The 4 most common types of online video are explainers, how-tos, product demonstrations and testimonials
+- The 4 most common types of online videos are explainers, how-tos, product demonstrations, and testimonials

 - Video content is the most memorable form of content compared to images and text